eqld/word-of-wisdom/README.md

-# word-of-wisdom
+# Word of Wisdom server and client

-World of Wisdom TCP server and client with POW verification
+World of Wisdom TCP server and client with POW verification.